togwand/nixos/README.md

  * nixpkgs/nixos-unstable -> Earlier and more features, overall less issues than stable
  * disko/master -> For an easier and more reliable way to install NixOS as well as not using generated filesystems
  * home-manager/master -> Some apps are easier to configure with it (e.g. zsh, hyprland)
- * nixvim/main -> Very modular and fairly easy to modify
+ * nixvim/main -> Very modular and fairly easy to modify, also adds several inputs to the flake (e.g. treefmt)

-### Formatter
- * nixfmt -> Might not be compact but it's consistent and fast
+   * treefmt-nix -> Allows for an easy and informative formatting of any language in the flake

 TODO:
 1. stale